zmanian/genki-4000/README.md

 ## Getting started

-### Upgrading from genki-4000/genki-4002
+### Upgrading from genki-4000/1 -> genki-4002

 We are attempting a hard fork from `genki-4000` on December 28th.

-`genk-4001` ran into a number of issues with Accum update height being set at `50000`. `genki-4002` is the same genesis file with `update_height` zeroed out.
-The update instructsion will work regardless of wether or not you are updating from `genki-4000` or `genki-4001`.
+`genki-4001` ran into a number of issues with Accum update height being set at `50000`. `genki-4002` is the same genesis file with `update_height` zeroed out.
+The update instructions will work regardless of whether or not you are updating from `genki-4000` or `genki-4001`.

 1. Halt your node.
 2. Download the new genesis file from `https://raw.githubusercontent.com/certusone/genki-4000/master/genesis-final.json`
 3. `gaiad unsafe-reset-all`
 4. `gaiad start`

 ### Genesis collection